devenbhooshan/kitchendb/atomicity.md

 ## definition

-during a batch query(multiple writes/reads in a single transaction), if one of the query fails due to some reason, the whole batch should abbort i.e. either the whole batch query should execute or none. lets understand this with an example.
+During a transaction having multiple writes, if one of the write fails due to some reason, the whole transaction should abbort.

+lets understand this with an example.
 Lets assume there are two friends `Foo` and `Bar`. `Foo` wants to transfer 100$ to `Bar`.
 So we want to write a query which should deduct 100$ from `Foo`'s account and deposit 100$ to `Bar`'s account.
 This is how the query would look like.
 ```